Introduction to Ponte de Lima > Day trip to Ponte Lima > Porto Guide > Porto Day trips > Porto Beaches >1 week Porto

 The gothic Igreja da Misericórdia church

-A typical day trip to Ponte de Lima is around three hours to explore the historic centre, and up to five hours to include all of the gardens and riverside walks.
-Ponte de Lima takes less time to see than Braga, Guimaraes or Viana do Castelo.
-If you have a rental car Ponte da Barca could be added to extend a day trip.
-For our guide to a day trip and suggested 1-day itinerary for Ponte de Lima, please see this article.
+A day trip to Ponte de Lima takes around three hours to explore the historic centre and can be extended to around five hours to include all of the gardens, museums and riverside walks.
+In comparison, Ponte de Lima takes less time to fully see than Braga, Guimaraes or Viana do Castelo.
+If you have a rental car Ponte da Barca (20km to the east) could be added to the day trip.
+For our guide to a day trip and a suggested 1-day itinerary for Ponte de Lima, please see this article.

-Warning: All of Ponte de Lima’s museums are closed on Mondays, including the centre for Vinho Verdes.
+Warning: All of Ponte de Lima’s museums are closed on Mondays, including the Vinho Verdes wine tasting centre.

 Camino de Santiago (Caminho Português)